georeth/OJLIBS/README.md

 ## About moving to C++17

-Since all major online judging platforms supports c++17 now, this libary will transite to c++17 gradually.
+This library adopts c++17 futures to reduce template boilerplate.

 When c++20 is widely available, we will switch to c++20.